 What happens if you don't pay

 If you don't pay your parking fine, and haven't successfully challenged the PCN, we can go through a series of processes to get the money from you.
-Find out more information about What happens if I don't pay a parking fine?.
+Find out more information about What happens if you don't pay a parking fine.